SitePen/dojo-tutorials/mobile/flickrview/part5/part5.md

+---
+Category:  Mobile
+...

 ## Part 5 - Build FlickrView for production

 In the previous parts, [Developing a Dojo Mobile Application](../part2), [Implementing FeedView](../part3) and [Implementing Settings View](../part4), we created the HTML, CSS, and JavaScript code required to power the FlickrView mobile application.
 This tutorial will focus on updating the code for deployment, leveraging the Dojo build system to keep the application compact for production, and a basic review of the entire Dojo Mobile-powered application.

 ### Dojo Mobile and Builds

 Creating a build for Dojo Mobile applications is extremely important because we want our mobile applications to be a small as possible.
 Let's walk through the steps to create a compact build of our Dojo Mobile application: FlickrView.

 ### Dojo's Build System

 ![](resources/folders.png)

 Typical build scripts are found within the Dojo Toolkit's `util/buildscripts`directory, so, for the rest of the tutorial, you will need a local copy of a Dojo source distribution.
 If you don't have that already, visit [dojotoolkit.org/download](http://dojotoolkit.org/download).

 Make sure you get a **source** distribution, that includes the `util` directory.
 Once you have that, copy the `dojo`, `dijit`, `dojox` and `util` directories into the `js` directory of your sample application.
 Your file structure should now be as follows.

 ### Build Profile

 Let's create a build profile for FlickrView.
 The build profile is a configuration file that says what the build will include, and what options are used.
 The Dojo build system is fully documented on the [Creating Builds tutorial](http://dojotoolkit.org/documentation/tutorials/1.10/build/), we will just explain briefly what it contains here.

 The profile starts with some **options**: